 According to a recent study, tourism is responsible for 8% of global greenhouse gas emissions.
 How can we address the core issue of many “responsible” travellers flying long-distance to reach their ecotourism destination?

 We simply cannot wait for governments to “regulate everything”.
 As an industry, the decarbonization has started and must become the norm very soon.
-Change will not happen only by raising awareness.
+The change will not happen only by raising awareness.
 We need to raise individual and collective responsibility and show that there is much more to solve than “what should I do with the flying?”

 The obvious short-term answers to that specific question about climate impacts of air travel are to reduce flying and to offset when you can’t – and that should happen at the strictest standard available for climate protection projects – the reason why I rely on atmosfair.